 Qualifying for Disability With MS

-To qualify for long term disability insurance benefits, you must satisfy the definition of disability under your policy.
-The definition of disability is specific to each LTD policy.
-However, under most long term disability insurance plans, “totally disabled” means the inability to perform the material duties of your regular occupation for the first two years under the policy; after the first two years of disability, the definition usually changes to the inability to perform the material duties of any occupation for which you are reasonably suited by education, training or experience.
+To qualify for long-term disability insurance benefits, you must satisfy the definition of disability under your plan.
+The definition of “disabled” or “disability” is specific to each disability insurance plan.
+However, under most long-term disability insurance plans, “totally disabled” means the inability to perform the material duties of your regular occupation for the first two years under the policy; after the first two years of disability, the definition usually changes to the inability to perform the material duties of any occupation for which you are reasonably suited by education, training or experience.

 Demonstrating the inability to work can be an issue for patients with MS because most forms of MS are episodic, which meaning there are periods when the patient is very sick and periods when the patient has few to no symptoms.
 The periods of sickness may be referred to as episodes, exacerbations, or relapses, and can vary in duration and severity.
 The periods of time with few symptoms are called remissions.
 If you are symptom-free for months at a time, it may be difficult to prove disability.
 Most insurance companies do recognize that MS is episodic in nature, so the adjuster assigned to your claim will evaluate the frequency and length of your episodes, the time between your episodes, and the presence of permanent impairments even in periods of little to no symptoms, to determine if you are disabled.